aiden-gonzalez/hydrate-backend/README.md

 mkcert localhost
 ```

+Then you can rename the private key file outputted to https_private_key.pem.

-This isn't necessary because node runs its own https server, but if you want to simply use a ssl proxy, you can run the following:
+This next step isn't necessary because node runs its own https server, but if you want to simply use a ssl proxy, you can run the following:

 ```
 local-ssl-proxy --source 3010 --target 3000 --cert <certificate .pem file> --key <private key .pem file>